 Sit down with your children and find out what interests them.
 Chances are you’ll be able to integrate technology into their activities.
 Even something as typical as communication invites technology when you teach your children how to write an email or send a text.

-Engineering not only uses the other elements of STEM, it also includes many of the 4C’s.
-Engineers from almost every field communicate with others, create, collaborate and use critical thinking while they go through what is called the “design process”.
-Even if your child has no interest in this field, introducing the concepts behind engineering such as brainstorming and evaluating, will help them develop many other skills.
-Activities for all ages include:
+Engineering not only uses the other elements of STEM, but it also includes many of the 4Cs.
+Engineers from almost every field communicate with others, create, collaborate, and use critical thinking while they go through what is called the “design process”.
+Even if your child has no interest in this field, introducing the concepts behind engineering, such as brainstorming and evaluating, will help them develop many other skills.
+Engineering activities for all ages include:

 - Building different structures with legos

 - Engineering a mountain rescue litter using common household materials

 - Designing a dome that can hold a specified amount of weight